Tacnode

 Point-to-point integration (1990s).
 Each system connected directly to every other system it needed data from.
 N systems required up to N(N-1)/2 connections.
 This worked at small scale but became unmanageable as organizations added systems.
 Every new connection meant custom code, and changes to one system cascaded to every system connected to it.

 Enterprise Service Bus (2000s).
-The ESB centralized integration logic into a single middleware layer.
+The ESB centralized integration logic and consolidated multiple integration technologies — message brokers, transformation engines, adapters for legacy and external systems — into a single middleware layer.
 Systems connected to the bus, and the bus handled routing, transformation, and orchestration.
-This solved the point-to-point problem but created a new one: the ESB became a monolithic bottleneck.
-All integration logic lived in one place, owned by one team, deployed as one artifact.
+This solved the point-to-point problem but created a new one: the centralized middleware became a monolithic bottleneck.
+All business logic for integration lived in one place, owned by one team, deployed as one artifact.
 Changes were slow.
 Scaling was expensive.
-The ESB was a single point of failure for the entire organization's data flow.
+The bus was a single point of failure for how data moves through the organization.

 Event streaming (2010s–present).
 Apache Kafka and similar platforms introduced a fundamentally different model: a distributed, persistent log of events.
 Producers write events to topics.
 Consumers read from topics at their own pace.
 The platform handles durability, ordering, and scalability.
 Integration logic moves out of a central bus and into the producers and consumers themselves — each team owns its own event processing.

-This shift didn't make enterprise integration patterns obsolete.
+This shift didn’t make enterprise integration patterns obsolete.
 It made them more accessible.
 The patterns — routing, transformation, aggregation, pub-sub — are the same.
-But instead of configuring them in a monolithic ESB, teams implement them in stream processors, microservices, and data pipelines that they own and deploy independently.
+But instead of configuring how data moves through a monolithic ESB, teams implement these flows in stream processors, microservices, and data pipelines that they own and deploy independently.

 The current frontier is the convergence of event streaming with real-time analytics and AI.
 Systems that can ingest events, process them through integration patterns, and serve the results with millisecond latency — not just to dashboards but to AI agents making real-time decisions.
 The integration design patterns stay the same.
 The performance requirements and the consumers have changed.